|

 combined with

-electrophysiological analysis, allows phenotype-genotype correlations to
+electrophysiological analysis, allows phenotype-genotype correlations

 be made for individual neurons.
 In this review, progress on